Solicitor for Buying a House

 How long will buying a property take?

-How long it will take from your offer being accepted until you can move into your house will depend on a number of factors including whether you are part of a chain.
-There are often external factors which can delay the process and often the major issue is that exchange of Contracts cannot take place until all parties in the chain are ready.
+How long it will take for your offer to be accepted until you can move into your house will depend on a number of factors including whether you are part of a chain.
+There are often external factors which can delay the process and often the major issue is that the exchange of Contracts cannot take place until all parties in the chain are ready.
 Obviously, the time it takes will depend on the complexity of the matter and the number of parties involved.

 Email us Send us an email and we’ll get back to you